nyetwurk/ecuxplot/docs/system-architecture.md

 2. **Column cache** (in `Dataset.getColumns()`):
    - Automatically managed by base class
-   - Use `invalidateConstantDependentColumns()` for constant-dependent columns
+   - Use `invalidateColumnsByType(ColumnType.VEHICLE_CONSTANTS)` for constant-dependent columns
    - Columns are recreated on next access after invalidation

 ---